HariNarayanan777/ios-style-guide/README.md

 ## Ternary Operator

 Take advantage of the simplicity of the Ternary Operator, but don't get too complicated.
 Be nice to future programmers who will try to quickly understand your work.
+If it takes more then 2 seconds to understand the logic, use an if statement instead.
+Clarity > lines of code.

 **Example**